 In 2014 Mr. Felder’s work was featured on the “Finding Your Roots” TV show website.
 And in 2015 his submissions were featured on The Race Card Project by Michele Norris, one of the hosts of NPR’s flagship afternoon broadcast, All Things Considered.

-Mia Rowe is a marketing professional with an array of talents.
-With a passion for marketing and business management, she is always looking for ways to get involved in the community and to help businesses grow.
-She has been working with My Roots Foundation since the very begining on Web Design, Social Media Campaigns, Marketing Materials and more.
+Mia Rowe has a passion for marketing and business management, she is always looking for ways to get involved in the community.
+She has been working with My Roots Foundation since the very beginning on Web Design, Social Media, Marketing, Events, and more.

 George Digsby is THAT guy!
 You know, ‘that guy’ who knows everybody and gets things done!
 He has a restless energy that is contagious.
 He is always looking for ways to get involved in the community and to help businesses grow.
 He’s great at contract negotiations, strategic planning, budgets, and project management.
 He works with My Roots Foundation on networking and fund raising and so much more.